11 Interactive Presentation Games to Win Easy Engagement in 2025

 Here's how to play:

-1. Pick a fun topic that won't upset anyone - like "Does pineapple belong on pizza?" or "Is it okay to wear socks with sandals?"
+1. Create an open-ended slide type and pick a fun topic that won't upset anyone - like "Does pineapple belong on pizza?" or "Is it okay to wear socks with sandals?"

-2. Put the question on the screen and let people pick sides.
+2. In collect audience information, add "Name" so people can choose their group.
+Put the question on the screen and let people pick sides.

 3. Ask each group to come up with three funny reasons to support their choice.